ajohnson388/DLParser-Kotlin/README.md

 ## Features

-- [x] Support for all AAMVA standards (v1-9)
+- [x] Support for all AAMVA standards (v1-11)
 - [x] Support for all AAMVA fields
 - [x] License model for all AAMVA fields
 - [x] Offline use
+- [x] Unit tests for version parsers

 ## Requirements

-- API level 16 or higher
+- API level 34 or higher
-- Kotlin 1.2
+- Kotlin 2.2
-- Android Studio 3
+- Android Studio 2025.1.1

 ## Installation